vaibhavtaywade/Railway-Management-System/README.md

-# Railway-Management-System
-The Railway Management System website, built using SQL, HTML, CSS, and PHP, is a B.Tech DBMS project.
-It enables users to book train tickets, view schedules, and check availability.
-Featuring a user-friendly interface, it ensures efficient database management and real-time updates, enhancing the railway booking experience.
-# Prerequisites
-SQL database
-Local server solution software like XAMPP

-# Installation Steps
+# railway-management-system
-  -Set Up SQL Database
+Railway Management System website built as course project in DBMS subject,B.Tech.
+Used SQL , html ,css and php.

+To install and run on your pc:-

-Sign up and sign in to your SQL database.
+1)Sign up and sign in in your sql database.
-Run the railway.sql script to create the database.

-#  Configure Database Connection
-Open the db.php file.
+2)Run railway.sql and save databse.

-Enter your SQL username and password in the indicated sections.
+3)Add your sql password and user name in indicated portion of db.php file.

-# Ensure Active SQL Database Connection
-Use a local server solution like XAMPP, which is open-source and easy to use, or deploy the site on a web server connected to SQL.
+4)Make sure you have active sql database connection.
+To do so you can use local server solution software like xampp which is open source and easy to use , or deploy site on a web server connected to sql.

-Deploying on Local Host Using XAMPP
-# Prepare Project Files

-Navigate to the folder where XAMPP is installed.
-Inside, locate the htdocs folder.
-Create a new folder named railway inside htdocs.
-The path should be ~\xampp\htdocs\railway.
-Place all project files in this railway folder.

-# Start MySQL Service
-Open the XAMPP control panel.
-Ensure the MySQL service is running.

-# Run the Application
+For deploying on local host using xampp:-

+a)Navigate to folder where xampp is installed.
+Inside, there is afolder named htdocs, make a folder named railway there.
+Path would look something like this-"~\xampp\htdocs\railway\".
+Place the the project files in this folder.

+b)Go to xampp control panel and make sure mysql service is in running state.

-Open index.htm in your web browser.
+c)Open index.htm in your browser.

-Enjoy using the Railway Management System!
-If you encounter any issues during installation, feel free to ask for help.
+5)Finally run index.htm and enjoy!

+Feel free to ask queries if facing any issues in installation.